 Figs are so representative of the bounty of the season that I thought they would work really well for a non-traditional Thanksgiving table, and of course, they play off the deep plum of the napkins.

 The salad plates have a subtle paisley pattern that I picked because they are so versatile and can go dressy or casual.
-(Sadly they’re discontinued – but can sometimes be found on Ebay).
+(Sadly they’re discontinued – but they can be found on Replacements).

 The flowers are a mix of white roses, vintage hydrangeas, and a little purple bloom whose name I don’t know!
 They’re in a vintage silver wine cooler.